-To configure the default settings for NetVault Backup Plug-in for FileSystem:
+To configure the default settings for NetVault:

-1 Start the Backup Job Wizard, and click Create New next to the Selections list.
-Open the NetVault Backup Server or Client node.
-Select File System, and click Configure.

-You can also configure the default settings from the Change Settings page.
+- 1 Start the Backup Job Wizard, and click Create New next to the Selections list.
+Open the NetVault Server or Client node.
+Select File System, and click Configure. - You can also configure the default settings from the Change Settings page.
 In the Navigation pane, click Change Settings.
-On the Configuration page, click the Server Settings or Client Settings, and then on the Settings page, click Plugin Options.

-2 Under File System Plugin, configure the following settings.
+On the Configuration page, click the Server Settings or Client Settings, and then on the Settings page, click Plugin Options. - 2 Under File System Plugin, configure the following settings.